KensoDev/kiqit/README.md

 * Felipe Lima ([@felipecsl](http://twitter.com/felipecsl))
 http://blog.felipel.com/

-Felipe did awesome work on making sure `perform_later` can work with any args and any number of args passed into the methods.
+Felipe did awesome work on making sure `kiqit` can work with any args and any number of args passed into the methods.
 Felipe now has commit rights to the repo.